Sam is wearing a black shirt over a graphic T with black trousers; Yolanta is wearing a pink bustier over faded jeans

 I was quite early, and she was a little late, so I spent a fair while sat at the table alone wondering if I was about to be stood up for a Blind Date.

 Okay, so maybe he wasn’t that cool with it after all.
-But, fair enough, being stood up on a Blind Date would’ve been a nightmare (and has indeed happened, as you can find out in this piece I did for the Guardian years ago).
+But, fair enough, being stood up on a Blind Date would’ve been a nightmare (and has indeed happened, as you can ).

 Good table manners?